There’s so much exciting book news to share for 2022 and beyond.

 A Heart Just Like My Mother’s was published in January 2018 by Kar-Ben/Lerner and illustrated by Valeria Cis.
 It’s the story of a young girl’s search for her place in the world, which she discovers through an act of kindness.
 The Jewish Book Council calls it a story that is sure to open up discussions with kids about how to help people in need, and the importance of food in family rituals.

-THE HONEYBEE MAN (Schwartz & Wade) is the story of Fred, a beekeeper who makes his home, and harvests his honey, in Brooklyn, NY.
+The Honeybee Man (Schwartz & Wade) follows several days in the life of Fred, a beekeeper who makes his home, and harvests his honey, in Brooklyn, NY.
 It was written by me, and illustrated by the amazing Kyrsten Brooker.
-Since its publication in 2011, it’s been a Junior Library Guild selection, a Kirkus starred review, a National Science Teacher’s Association “Outstanding Book,” a Bank Street “Best Book of the Year,” a 2012 Cook Prize honoree, a Bank Street Child Study Children’s Book Award Nominee, a Cornell University Agricultural Literacy Week 2013 and 2015 read-aloud pick, a National Agriculture in the Classroom Companion Resource, and a First Book.
+Since its publication in 2011, it’s been a Junior Library Guild selection, a Kirkus starred review, a National Science Teaching Association “Outstanding Book,” a Bank Street “Best Book of the Year,” a 2012 Cook Prize honoree, a Bank Street Child Study Children’s Book Award Nominee, a Cornell University Agricultural Literacy Week 2013, 2015, and 2018 read-aloud pick, a National Agriculture in the Classroom Companion Resource, and a First Book.

 I’ve had so much fun discovering how much bees—and the book—mean to so many people!
 I love to read it aloud and to talk about all the things I’ve learned about bees.
 And with pollinators in steady decline, this is a subject that becomes more and more important and relevant with the passage of time.
 Please contact me for your next school, library, or book event!